Why you do what you do?

 There is nothing wrong with wanting to make ends meet or reach financial freedom.
 But it should not be the leading “why” behind your work.
 In tactical terms, here’s what the upgrade looks like:

-I’m Alonso, and I’m building personal development resources and programs for people who want to take their life to the next level so that “I can achieve financial freedom.”
+I’m Alonso, and I’m building personal development resources and programs for people who want to improve their lives so that “I can achieve financial freedom.”

-I’m Alonso, and I’m building personal development resources and programs for people who want to take their life to the next level so that “they can achieve their vision.”
+I’m Alonso, and I’m building personal development resources and programs for people who want to improve their lives so that “they can achieve their goals.”

 The main difference is that these type of statements affect the focus of everything you do.
 For example, by starting with a non-self-serving why, I get to love what I do today for a living —running digital marketing programs at a sales training company—even when I’m not yet building personal development resources and programs full-time.

-That’s because I still get to help the owners of the company I work at to achieve their vision.
-So as long as I’m in the business of helping others achieve their vision, I’m living my purpose.
+That’s because I still get to help the owners of the company I work at to achieve their goals.
+So as long as I’m in the business of helping others achieve their goals, I’m living my purpose.
 There’s no waiting for something better, or more fulfilling.
 It’s all part of the same purpose-driven journey.

 So, why you do what you do?